FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/howto_write_a_friendly_reminder_bot.rst

 I explain then on how to use an event-driven library to write a bot that sends scheduled messages, waits for a proper reply and repeats the question if need be.
 Thereby, a primer on event-driven, asynchronous architectures is given.

+The source code can be downloaded on `GitHub <https://github.com/blue-yonder/medbot>`_ and the slides is available as `html preview <http://htmlpreview.github.io/?https://github.com/blue-yonder/medbot/blob/master/medbot.slides.html?theme=solarized#/>`_.

 .. youtube:: ztfdv9jcxtw
   :width: 800